pulp-platform/dory/README.md

 Limitations
 -----------
 The DORY framework is currently tested on feed-forward networks with single-wire residual connections.
-The input ONNXs are produced by NEMO.
+NEMO produces the input ONNXs.
-To use GAP8 v2 boards or v1 boards, use the "v2" chip flag in DORY parameters.
-Further, you have to manually flash weights by using the old pulpbridge.
+You have to set the "v2" chip flag in DORY parameters to use GAP8 v2 boards or v1 boards.
+Further, you have to flash weights by using the old pulpbridge manually.

 Layer supported
 ---------------